oVirt/ovirt-site/source/develop/release-management/releases/3.5.6/index.html.md

 ### VDSM

+* Failed to hot unplug disk in VDSM which runs Python <= 2.7
-* Remove network disk or direct lun times out
+ - Remove network disk or direct lun times out
  - [vdsm] hotplugDisk fails with 'internal error unable to execute QEMU command '__com.redhat_drive_add': Duplicate ID 'drive-virtio-disk1' for drive'
  - Consume fix for "Multipath is not correctly identifying iscsi devices, and misconfiguring them"
  - vdsm fails to start if dhclient is running